luizsants/PHP-TextMessagePage/README.md

 The project need apache server to work and sql server.

-XAMP is an option to the php server and sql.
+XAMP is an option to the php server and sql in localhost